denoland/manual/using_deno_with_other_technologies/node/cdns.md

-The CDN is also a good choice for people who develop in mainland China, as the hosting of the CDN is specifically designed to work with "the great firewall of China", as well as esm.sh provides information on self hosting the CDN as well.
+The CDN is also a good choice for people who develop in mainland China, as the hosting of the CDN is specifically designed to work with "the great firewall of China". esm.sh also provides information on [self hosting the CDN](https://github.com/ije/esm.sh/blob/main/HOSTING.md).

 Check out the [esm.sh homepage](https://esm.sh/) for more detailed information on how the CDN can be used and what features it has.